mayankraj096/SnackBar/README.md

 # Deprecated

 This library is deprecated in favor of the new [Design Support Library](http://developer.android.com/tools/support-library/features.html#design) which includes a [Snackbar](http://developer.android.com/reference/android/support/design/widget/Snackbar.html).
-It is due to this development that this library is no longer activly being developed.
+It is due to this development that this library is no longer actively being developed.

 # Features